People who have AIDS are much more likely to get certain types of cancer than people

 AIDS-related cancers have become less common.
 This may be because of the wider use

-of antiretroviral, or anti-HIV medications, which combat the virus that causes AIDS.
+of antiretroviral, or anti-HIV medicines, which combat the virus that causes AIDS.

 When a person becomes infected with HIV, the immune system doesn't work as well.
 As